ReddyBytes/Docker/Theory/2_Docker_Intro&Architecture.md

 __Advantages of containers:__
 1) independent on OS
-2) lightweight bcz they don't have complete OS it shares the Kernal
+2) lightweight bcz they don't have complete OS it shares the Kernaľ̌
 3) faster

 ![Virtualization vs Containerization](/Theory/images/vm-vs-containers.webp)